 Freedom from fossil fuels means inter-dependence on each other.

 I started researching worker-owned cooperative structures early on in the development of my business.
 My questions about workplace environments and dynamics were some of the main reasons i decided to go into business. research was part of my homework to figure out what the heck i was doing.
 I even drafted legal documents to share ownership and had meetings to engage employees as owners, etc. Perhaps i was just doing it wrong, but i was unable to get commitment /buy-in from my employees. what was I doing wrong?

 After several conversations with friends and colleagues, i started to wonder if i was chasing some unachievable utopian dream of “shared responsibility” and “equal empowerment”.
 I thought long and hard about this. here i am still thinking about it.

 I also started to wonder if i was subconsciously trying to evade taking my own full responsibility for my life by attempting to share that responsibility with others.

 I ask myself: Is it wrong to organize around the vision and direction of an individual?
-Well, I can think of some people I would follow.

 Sometimes, especially in the hardest, coldest months of January and February, I ask myself WHY.
 Why am I doing this?